 If you need to see a doctor in Switzerland, this guide explains the process of finding and registering with a Swiss doctor, costs, and requirements to claim subsidized Swiss doctor fees.

-The standard of Swiss healthcare is very high and ranked as the third-best health system in the world.
-Switzerland boasts a network of highly qualified Swiss doctors and fantastic medical facilities – although it is not free, with services funded through high Swiss health insurance fees and excess payments.
+The standard of Swiss healthcare is very high and is the third-best health system in the world.
+Switzerland boasts a broad network of Swiss doctors and fantastic medical facilities.
+Although it is not free, services receive funding through high Swiss health insurance fees and excess payments.

 Foreign residents or tourists wanting to visit a doctor in Switzerland will typically need some form of insurance coverage.
 Costs of doctors and specialist treatment vary between providers and across Swiss regional cantons.